 Sunday night: NBC

 However, if you don’t have cable, there are a couple of over-the-top streaming services that will allow you to watch.
 YouTube TV includes all of the above channels except NFL Network for $40 USD per month, and PlayStation Vue offers full, comprehensive NFL coverage as part of its Core package which costs $49.99 a month.
+The least expensive option, though, is Sling TV: the Orange and Blue subscription costs $25 per month and lets you watch ESPN, FOX, and NBC live.
 These services will only be providing English-language commentary.

 British NFL fans can stream all of the action live on Sky Sports.
-If you’re already a Sky subscriber, you can add the required sports channels for an extra £20 per month, but if not, don’t worry — there are a couple of other ways to watch.
+If you’re already a Sky subscriber, you can add the required sports channels for an extra £20 per month and watch live on the Sky Go app.

-There’s the NFL Game Pass, which costs £139.99 per year and provides access to every game including the Super Bowl LIII live and on-demand.
-This can be paid for in four £35 installments, if you’d prefer.
+Want to watch the NFL without cable?
+The easiest way is with the NFL Game Pass.
+This costs £143.99 per year and provides access to every game including the Super Bowl live and on-demand.
+This can be paid for in four £36 installments if you’d prefer.

 You can also sign into Sky Sports with a Now TV subscription, but you’ll only be able to watch selected games from the NFL season, instead of the full roster Sky Sports offers.
-This option is far less expensive, however, at £7.99 per month.
+This is also a fairly expensive way to watch, as monthly passes cost £33.99 each.

 Finally, there’s BBC iPlayer.
 Weekly highlights will be shown on BBC2, as will the Super Bowl, but unfortunately, no other matches will be available.

 Like the US, Mexico has different broadcasters for games played on different days of the week.
-Thursday and Saturday night matches will still be available via the NFL Network, but also on Fox Sports Latin America.
+Thursday night and Sunday afternoon matches will still be available via the NFL Network, but also on Fox Sports Latin America.
 Both services enable users to watch in either Spanish or English.